 Washington State Women Infants and Children (WIC)

-WIC provides nutritional assistance to expectant mothers, infants and children.
-This help is given in additions to SNAP benefits.
-Single mothers receive food vouchers which can be used at participating grocery stores and markets where food products are sold.
-Mother also qualify for a voucher to purchase fresh fruit and vegetables at local markets.
+WIC provides nutritional assistance to expectant mothers, infants, and children.
+This help is given in addition to SNAP benefits.
+Single mothers receive food vouchers that can be used at participating grocery stores and markets where food products are sold.
+Mothers also qualifies for a voucher to purchase fresh fruit and vegetables at local markets.

 Child Care Subsidy Programs